When you eat at a ramen restaurant, you might come across some interesting (though odd) toppings on your noodles.

 If you don’t think you’re going to eat them as a stand-alone dish or snack, you might want to match them with different ingredients from the meal while and maybe go for a thin piece.

-You could even take a piece of three millimeters thick.
+You could even take a piece that’s three millimeters thick.
 With a cut this thin, you can without much of a stretch use Kamaboko instead of, say, bacon, and you get great results.

 And if you are hoping to appreciate the flavor while eating the cakes by themselves, go for a thick cut i.e. fifteen millimeters.
 You could then be able to add them to a plate of mixed greens without losing any of the flavors.